neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/SelectingPageTemplate.rst

         }
     }

-Now we define our basic prototype for all `TYPO3.Neos.NodeTypes:Page` nodes.
+Now we define our basic prototype for all `Neos.Neos.NodeTypes:Page` nodes.
-Since we extend `VendorName:DefaultPage` here, we can only define custom needs for `TYPO3.Neos.NodeTypes:Page` node types.
+Since we extend `VendorName:DefaultPage` here, we can only define custom needs for `Neos.Neos.NodeTypes:Page` node types.

 For example::

-    prototype(TYPO3.Neos.NodeTypes:Page.Document) < prototype(VendorName:DefaultPage) {
+    prototype(Neos.Neos.NodeTypes:Page.Document) < prototype(VendorName:DefaultPage) {
         body {
             content {
                 main = PrimaryContent {